 Why this programme?

-During the programme you can expect to:
+During the programme, you can expect to

-The role of the institutional setting in sustainable management
+the role of the institutional setting in sustainable management

-Human geography and natural resources
+human geography and natural resources.

-The programme ends with the Sustainability Symposium where you present your Master's thesis for a public audience and thereafter an Alumni event where current students meet with earlier students to facilitate network and learning across student groups.
+The programme ends with the Sustainability Symposium, where you present your Master's thesis to a public audience, and an alumni event where current students meet with graduated students to build a network and learn across student groups.

 All courses in the programme are taught in English.

-Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
+A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.